BSP36/card-scan/README.md

 # card-scan
-Card scanning application using OpenCV
+An application of a card scanner using OpenCV